 Frost seeding red clover into winter wheat

 With spring right around the corner, we are approaching the ideal time to frost seed red clover into your winter wheat crop.
 Frost seeding is the practice of broadcasting red clover into winter wheat just prior to green-up.
 In most years, the ideal time is between mid-March and early-April.
 It is important the snow melts prior to frost seeding.
-Deep snow will cause the seed to move to the lower areas of fields as the snow melts and can result in poor stands.
+Deep snow will cause the seed to move to the lower areas of field as the snow melts.
+The result can be a poor stand.
 Seasonal freeze-thaw cycles cause the soil to repeatedly develop small cracks on the surface, allowing the clover seed to achieve good soil contact for germination.
 Seed inoculation is highly recommended in fields where red clover has not been grown within the last several years.
 Make sure the label states the inoculant contains Rhizobia trifolii.

-The Michigan State University Extension Cover Crops Program has had excellent results frost seeding mammoth and intermediate red clover in winter wheat.
+The MSU Extension Cover Crops Program has had excellent results frost seeding mammoth and intermediate red clover in winter wheat.
 Seeding rates range from 6 to 18 pounds per acre.
-The most consistent stands of red clover have resulted when seeding at 12 pounds to the acre.
+Red clover seeded at 12 pounds has shown to produce the most consistent stand.
 Many farmers are using ATVs with spinners to seed red clover into wheat, covering a lot of ground without rutting or causing compaction.

 Uniformity of the stand is important to get the full benefits of the red clover.
 One effective strategy to ensure uniformity and avoid skips is set the spreader at half the intended seeding rate, spread the seed, then go over the field a second time applying the second half of the rate driving half-way between the tire tracks left by the first application.
 Many ATVs are equipped with GPS systems that can also be used to ensure accurate coverage.

-A red cover crop has several benefits, including:
+A red clover cover crop has several benefits, including:

-- Contributing 30 to 100 pounds of soil nitrogen for the following crop.
+- Contributing up to 120 pounds of soil nitrogen for the following crop rotation

 What nitrogen credit can I expect?